kiranbakale/AMI-Readme/docs/environment_advanced_network.md

 With an existing stack configure the following config should be added to the [module's environment config file](#configure-module-settings-environmenttf-1):

 - `vpc_id` - The ID of your existing VPC
-- `subnet_ids` - A list of Subnet IDs the environment's machines should be spread across.
+- `subnet_pub_ids` - A list of public subnet IDs the environment's machines should be spread across.
 The subnets should be located in the same existing VPC.
+Refer to the below [Existing Subnet Types (Public / Private)](#existing-subnet-types-public-private) section for more info.
+- `subnet_priv_ids` - A list of private subnet IDs the environment's machines should be spread across.
+The subnets should be located in the same existing VPC and have any desired dependent infrastructure, e.g. NAT Gateway for internet access.
+Refer to the below [Existing Subnet Types (Public / Private)](#existing-subnet-types-public-private) section for more info.

-An example of your environment config file then would look like:
+An example of your environment config file with public subnets would look like:

 ```tf
 module "gitlab_ref_arch_aws" {